Bush2050/Bush2050/README.md

 **3. Hangman**
 The Hangman is also a common game for new programmers.
 It is basically a guessing game whereby the player tries guessing a workd one letter at a time.
 The catch is that the player has a definite number of wrong guesses that they can make.
 With each wrong letter, a line-man moves a step closer to getting hanged.
-If however, the player guesses the name with less wrong guesses, they win the game.
+If however, the player guesses the name correctly before the man hangs, they win the game.
 My game also provides a single and 2 player modes and in the single player mode, the game offers differnt hard levels from which the player can choose.
 Please check it out at [Hangman](./My_python_Hangman.py) and give me feedback.
 Thank you.